Everything You Need to Know About Spending Accounts

 Health Care Spending Account (HCSA)

-Health Care Spending Account (HCSA) provides coverage for eligible health and dental expenses.
+A Health Care Spending Account (HCSA) provides coverage for eligible health and dental expenses.
 HCSAs can be a “top-up” to existing Extended Health Care (EHC) coverage or a benefits solution all on its own.

 HCSAs are part of an employee’s total compensation package and are non-taxable.
 As a result, an employee’s taxable earnings do not increase.
 Secondly, as a bonus, employers will be able to claim the cost of an HCSA (including taxes and administrative fees) on their taxes.

-HCSA eligible expenses are determined by the Canada Revenue Agency (CRA)
+HCSA eligible expenses are determined by the Canada Revenue Agency (CRA).

 Personal Spending Account (PSA)

-Personal Spending Account (PSA), sometimes known as a Wellness Spending Account (WSA), is a taxable benefit.
+A Personal Spending Account (PSA), sometimes known as a Wellness Spending Account (WSA), is a taxable benefit.
 The CRA does not govern PSAs, so employers can choose what items are eligible for coverage.
 PSAs are used to provide additional health and wellbeing options and “perks” aimed at keeping employees happy and healthy, such as gym memberships, childcare, hobbies, and more!

 Shifting Demographics and the Future of Work